HPQCI/HPQCI.github.io/cfp.md

 *	Regular papers (maximum 8 pages, references excluded), 20 minutes talks including questions
 *	Short papers (4 pages, references included), 10 minutes talks including questions

 Authors must use the double-column [ACM conference](https://www.acm.org/publications/article-templates/proceedings-template.html) format provided by the Association for Computing Machinery (ACM) for manuscript preparation.
-Additionally, **for each accepted paper, at least one author must [register](https://www.hpdc.org/2024/registration.html)** for the workshop by the early registration date (May 10th, 2024 AoE), actively participate, and present the work.
+Additionally, **for each accepted paper, at least one author must [register](https://www.computingfrontiers.org/2026/)** for the workshop by the early registration date TBD, actively participate, and present the work.

 Submissions will be received only through EasyChair: TBA